awsugblr/awsugblr/src/pages/blog/2019-05-17-awssummit-mumbai-aws-womenintech-day.md

 ---
 AWS Women in Tech Day was a half-day conference aimed to inspire, educate and bring Female IT professionals together through technical discussions, demos and networking opportunities with AWS experts.

 Grand Hyatt Mumbai was all set to welcome the enthusiastic women aspirants to get them up to the speed on the hottest trends in cloud computing.
-[Rashmi Shreedharan](https://www.linkedin.com/in/rashmis/) and [Rohini Gaonkar](https://in.linkedin.com/in/rohini-gaonkar-b909a12b) were extending hearty welcome to the attendees to set a stage for networking and infact were thrilled with the overwhelming response of 120+ registrations in the first ever organized AWS Women in Tech Day.
+[Rashmi Shreedharan](https://www.linkedin.com/in/rashmis/), Manager - Developer Marketing and [Rohini Gaonkar](https://in.linkedin.com/in/rohini-gaonkar-b909a12b), Senior Solution Architect, Amazon were extending hearty welcome to the attendees to set a stage for networking and infact were thrilled with the overwhelming response of 120+ registrations in the first ever organized AWS Women in Tech Day.

 ![](/img/wit_registration.png)